Unqork’s Internal API: Read APIs

 Headers

 Displays the call's general information.
-This information includes the request URL, request method, response headers, and request information (if any was sent).
+This information includes the request URL A URL (uniform resource locator) is a unique identifier used to locate a resource on the internet.
+Also known as a web address., request method, response headers, and request information (if any was sent).
 Use this tab to double-check the information that you’re sending in your request.

 Payload